falcosan/content/blog/en/The entropy of states.md

 Now how do I apply the concept of abstraction to Dev's situation?

-Trying to get there with associations: if our Dev is the Vuex store, the contributors are the components/pages/plugins, and the feedback and ideas of the users of the Dev application are the operations done on the global data, define the "internal variable" would mean ...
+Trying to get there with associations: if our Dev is the Vuex store, the contributors are the components/pages/plugins, and the feedback and ideas of the users of the Dev's application are the operations done on the global data, defining the "internal variable" would mean representing this process: creating various beta versions of Dev's application where each of them adopts one of the contributors' ideas.
+These parallel versions, formed from dissatisfaction with the original vision of Dev's product, are consequently tested by some beta testers.
+These beta testers are composed of groups of people selected on the basis of a shared idea of what they think the philosophy of Dev's application should be.
+In the end, the version that is most popular with the public is chosen as Dev's application release 2.0.

-I'm thinking about it.
+This representation, while utopian and ignorant of the limits of reality, is my response to the application of abstraction for entropy control.

+---

+If you appreciated the article, give it a like on **[dev.to](https://dev.to/falcosan/the-entropy-of-states-5gbi)**.